santiagotoro2023/m109-st-repository/dokumentation/README.md

 - ⚙️ **FaaS (Function as a Service)** – geringste Kontrolle
 - 🖥️ **SaaS (Software as a Service)** – z.
 B. Google Kubernetes Engine (GKS)
 - 🌐 **PaaS (Platform as a Service)** – z.
 B. Heroku
-- 🖧 **IaaS (Infrastructure as a Service)** – größte Kontrolle / virtueller Server ohne Betriebssystem
+- 🖧 **IaaS (Infrastructure as a Service)** – grösste Kontrolle / virtueller Server ohne Betriebssystem

 ## Container-Runtime-Engines:
 - 🐳 **Docker**